-- (1) The amounts shown related to our LTI represent potential payments after the completion of the three-year performance period ending December 31, 2021.
-Under the LTI awards, a minimum amount is paid if a threshold level of performance is achieved, a target amount is paid if a target level of growth is achieved, and a maximum award is paid if a specified higher level of performance is achieved.
-If the actual achievement is between these levels (between target and maximum or target and minimum), the payout is calculated using a linear formula.
-The amounts shown related to the annual awards represent payments that were possible for the 2019 annual performance period.
-The annual awards are calculated as a percentage of weighted average base salary of the named executive officer.
-A minimum amount is paid if a threshold level of performance is achieved, and a maximum award is paid if a specified higher level of performance is achieved.
-Performance between these two levels results in a proportionate payment of the award.
-The 2019 annual awards for our named executive officers have been earned and paid, and the actual amount earned by each named executive officer is included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
-See "Executive Compensation Compensation Discussion and Analysis" for more information. - (2) In 2019, LKQ granted performance-based three-year equity awards (PSU-2s) under our Equity Incentive Plan.
-As these awards are performance-based, the exact number of shares to be paid may be zero or may range from 50% to 200% of the target number of shares, depending on the Company's performance and the achievement of certain performance metrics (adjusted diluted EPS, three-year average organic parts & services revenue growth, and three-year average return on invested capital) over the three year period ending December 31, 2021.
+- (1) The amounts shown related to the annual bonus awards represent payments that were possible for the 2020 annual performance period.
+The annual awards for 2020 were calculated as a percentage of year-end salary of the named executive officer.
+If the actual achievement is between these levels (between threshold and target or target and maximum), the payout is linearly interpolated.
+The 2020 annual awards for our named executive officers, have been earned and paid, and the actual amount earned by each named executive officer is included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+The amounts shown related to our LTI represent potential payments after the completion of the three-year performance period ending December 31, 2022.
+If the actual achievement is between these levels (between threshold and target or target and maximum), the payout is linearly interpolated.
+See "Executive Compensation Compensation Discussion and Analysis" for more information. - (2) In 2020, LKQ granted performance-based three-year equity awards (PSU-2s) under our Equity Incentive Plan.
+As these awards are performance-based, the exact number of shares to be paid may be zero or may range from 50% to 200% of the target number of shares, depending on the Company's performance and the achievement of certain performance metrics (adjusted diluted EPS, three-year average organic parts & services revenue growth, and three-year average return on invested capital) over the three-year period ending December 31, 2022.
 The amounts shown represent the number of shares that may be paid out upon achievement of the threshold, target, and maximum performance levels.
+Payout for performance between levels will be linearly interpolated.
 See "Executive Compensation Compensation Discussion and Analysis" for more information. - (3) The amounts shown for the PSU-1 award type represent the number of shares to be paid out upon the vesting of performance-based RSUs granted during the year.
 There is a single performance condition, so no threshold or maximum payouts are disclosed, and there is either a full payout of the amount shown (subject to time-based vesting) or no payout.
-See "Executive Compensation Compensation Discussion and Analysis" for more information. - (4) The amounts disclosed under the "Grant Date Fair Value of Stock and Option Awards" column represent the grant date fair value calculated in accordance with FASB ASC Topic 718. - (5) In 2019, LKQ granted a sign-on RSU award to Mr. Franz that vests 16.67% every six months over three years.
+See "Executive Compensation Compensation Discussion and Analysis" for more information. - (4) The amounts disclosed under the "Grant Date Fair Value of Stock and Option Awards" column represent the grant date fair value calculated in accordance with FASB ASC Topic 718.

-Outstanding Equity Awards at Fiscal Year-End December 31, 2019
+Outstanding Equity Awards at Fiscal Year-End December 31, 2020

-The following table sets forth information regarding the status of equity awards held by the named executive officers at December 31, 2019.
+The following table sets forth information regarding the status of equity awards held by the named executive officers at December 31, 2020.

-Stock Av vards (1) Name Number of Shares or Units of Stock That Have Not Vested Market Value of Shares or Units of Stock That Have Not Vested Equity Incentive Plan Awards: Number of Uncarned Shares, Units or Other Rights That Have Not Vested (2) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (2) Dominick Zarcone 35,039 \$ 1,250,892 90,272 \$ 3,222,710 Varun Laroyia 38,131 \$ 1,361,277 38,367 \$ 1,369,702 Arnd Franz 64,495 \$ 2,302,472 26,409 \$ 942,801 John S. Quinn 19,786 \$ 706,360 38,367 \$ 1,369,702 Justin Jude 9,793 \$ 349,610 27,083 \$ 966,863 Walter P. Hanley 18,024 \$ 643,457 31,595 \$ 1,127,942
+Stock Av vards (1) Name Number of Shares or Units of Stock That Have Not Vested Market Value of Shares or Units of Stock That Have Not Vested Equity Incentive Plan Awards: Number of Uncarned Shares, Units or Other Rights That Have Not Vested (2) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (2) Dominick Zarcone 42,830 \$ 1,509,329 112,352 \$ 3,959,284 Varun Laroyia 30,391 \$ 1,070,979 45,393 \$ 1,599,649 Arnd Franz 50,306 \$ 1,772,783 29,553 \$ 1,041,448 Justin Jude 12,561 \$ 442,650 31,821 \$ 1,121,372 Walter Hanley 16,767 \$ 590,869 32,723 \$ 1,153,159